-The Company estimates the fair value of stock options granted using the Black-Scholes- option pricing model.
+The Company estimates the fair value of stock options granted using the Black-Scholes-option pricing model.
 The option-pricing model requires a number of assumptions, of which the most significant are the expected stock price volatility and the expected option term.
 Expected volatility was calculated based upon actual historical stock price movements.
-The expected term of options granted is based upon historical experience and represents the period of time that options granted are expected to be outstanding.
+The expected term of options granted was calculated using the "simplified" method permitted by SAB 107.
 The risk-free interest rate is based on the yield from U.S. treasury bonds with an equivalent term.
 The Company has historically not paid dividends and has no foreseeable plans to pay dividends.
 The Company recognizes the related expenses over the vesting period using the straight line method.

-The fair value for options granted in 2004, 2005 and 2006 is estimated at the date of grant using a Black-Scholes options pricing model with the following weighted average assumptions:
+The fair value for options granted in 2005, 2006 and 2007 is estimated at the date of grant using a Black-Scholes options pricing model with the following weighted average assumptions:

+100

-Employee Stock Options 2004 2005 2006
+Employee Stock Options 2005 2006 2007

-Volatility 60% 58% 58%
+Volatility 58% 58% 58%

-Risk-free interest rate 3.2% 4.1% 4.6%
+Risk-free interest rate 4.1% 4.6% 4.6%

 Dividend yield 0% 0% 0%

-Expected life (years) 3 4.6 4.6
+Expected life (years) 4.6 4.6 4.6

-The following table illustrates the effect on 2004 and 2005 net loss and loss per share if the Company had applied the fair value recognition provisions of Statement 123 to options granted under the Company's stock option plans in all periods presented.
+The following table illustrates the effect on 2005 net loss and loss per share if the Company had applied the fair value recognition provisions of Statement 123 to options granted under the Company's stock option plans in all periods presented.
 For purposes of this pro forma disclosure, the value of the options is estimated using a Black-Scholes option-pricing formula and amortized to expense over the options' vesting periods.

-Year ended December 31, 2004 2005 Net income (loss) from continuing operations, as reported Add: Stock-based employee compensation expense included in reported net income, net of related tax effects \$ 2,746 \$ (2,195) Deduct: Total stock-based employee compensation expense determined under fair value based method for all awards, net of related tax effects (357) (798) Pro forma net income (loss), from continuing operations \$ 2,389 \$ (2,993) Net loss, from discontinuing operations as reported Add: Stock-based employee compensation expense included in reported net income, net of related tax effects Deduct: Total stock-based employee compensation expense determined under fair value based method for all awards, net of related tax effects \$ (6,426) - - \$ (1,250) Pro forma net loss, from discontinuing operations \$ (6,426) \$ (1,250) Net loss, as reported \$ (3,680) \$ (3,445) Pro forma net loss \$ (4,037) \$ (4,243) Basic and diluted earnings (loss) per share as reported: ф 0.21 Φ. (0.15) Basic from continuing - as reported \$ 0.21 \$ (0.17) Diluted from continuing - as reported \$ 0.19 \$ (0.17) Basic from discontinuing - as reported \$ (0.49) \$ (0.09) Diluted from discontinuing - as reported \$ (0.45) \$ (0.09) Basic - as reported \$ (0.28) \$ (0.26) Diluted - as reported \$ (0.26) \$ (0.26) Basic from continuing - pro forma \$ 0.18 \$ (0.23) Diluted from continuing - pro forma \$ 0.17 \$ (0.23) Basic from discontinuing - pro forma \$ (0.49) \$ (0.09) Diluted from discontinuing - pro forma \$ (0.45) \$ (0.09) Basic - pro forma \$ (0.31) \$ (0.32) Diluted - pro forma \$ (0.28) \$ (0.32)
+ar ended ember 31, 2005 Net loss from continuing operations, as reported Add: Stock-based employee compensation expense included in reported net income, net of related tax effects Deduct: Total stock-based employee compensation expense determined under fair value based method for all \$ (2,195) awards, net of related tax effects (798) Pro forma net loss, from continuing operations \$ (2,993) Net loss, from discontinuing operations as reported Add: Stock-based employee compensation expense included in reported net income, net of related tax effects Deduct: Total stock-based employee compensation expense determined under fair value based method for all awards, net of related tax effects \$ (1,250) Pro forma net loss, from discontinuing operations \$ (1,250) Net loss, as reported \$ (3,445) Pro forma net loss \$ (4,243) Basic and diluted loss per share as reported: Basic from continuing - as reported \$ (0.17) Diluted from continuing - as reported \$ (0.17) Basic from discontinuing - as reported \$ (0.09) Diluted from discontinuing - as reported \$ (0.09) Basic - as reported \$ (0.26) Diluted - as reported \$ (0.26) Basic from continuing - pro forma \$ (0.23) Diluted from continuing - pro forma \$ (0.23) Basic from discontinuing - pro forma \$ (0.09) Diluted from discontinuing - pro forma \$ (0.09) Basic - pro forma \$ (0.32) Diluted - pro forma \$ (0.32)

-s.
+r.
 Severance pay: